StevenCostiou/The-Pharo-Debugger-Book/chapters/chest/Intro/Intro.md

 ### Chest's Introduction

-_Chest_ is a tool providing an \acrshort{api} and a \acrshort{gui} to store objects from a program A and to access it from a program B.
+_Chest_ is a tool providing an _API_ and a Graphical User Interface (_GUI_) to store objects from a program A and to access it from a program B.
 For example, this can be used to keep to check equality between objects from the two programs...

 #### Chest's Repositories